-London can be an expensive place to visit, particularly solo.
-But I say ‘can be’ because I’m a firm believer that things are only as expensive as you make them.
-Over the years, I’ve figured out how to #GetThrifty in England’s capital—without sacrificing quality or my budget (or my soul).
-It’s possible—I promise!—with these London budget hacks.
+Limited funds for a trip to London?
+It’s a good!
+It can be an expensive place to visit — particularly solo — but I’m a firm believer that things are only as pricey as you make them.
+Over the years, I’ve figured out how to #GetThrifty in England’s capital without sacrificing quality, budget or my soul.
+It’s possible — I promise! — with these London budget hacks.

 1. Ask yourself the important questions

 For any place, I always make a list of the things I want to do, check out how much they cost, and then figure out what works best.